iamnbutler/iamnbutler.github.io/posts/2019-12-08-to-the-best-of-days.md

 ---
 post_visible: true
 status: published
-title: To the best of days
+title: To The Best of Days
 subtitle: Days like these are few and far between.
 A reflection.
 slug: 2019-12-08-to-the-best-of-days
 custom_slug: got-married